 China is heralded as a world superpower.
 Along with strengthening its economy, China has made big strides to boost the standard of education in the country with multiple world-ranking top Chinese universities.
-With unlimited opportunities, scholarships, innovative educational system and promising student experience, China’s reputation in international education has sky rocketed in the last decade.
+With unlimited opportunities, scholarships, an innovative educational system and a promising student experience, China’s reputation in international education has skyrocketed in the last decade.

 Currently, China has over 2,900 universities.
 If you are an international student considering an education in China, this number can be quite overwhelming.
 To help you decide, check out our list of the top Chinese universities and what they have to offer!

-Please note that these are the top-ranked Chinese universities and does not include international universities in China.
+Please note that these are the top-ranked Chinese universities.
+We have not included international non-Chinese universities.
 See the ranking here for the top 16 Chinese Universities for International Students.

 See the list of the most popular 100 universities in China with the most international students here.
 Here are the most beautiful universities, most affordable in general and the cheapest master’s, and universities without application fees!

 10 Ranked Chinese Universities: Top Universities in China 2022/2023

 Founded: 1898, the oldest university in China